syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/visual-studio-code-extensions/code-snippet.md

 ## Add a Syncfusion Blazor component

-The following steps help you to use the Syncfusion Blazor code snippet in your Blazor Application.
+The following steps help to use the Syncfusion Blazor code snippet in the Blazor Application.

 1. Open an existing Blazor Application or create a new Blazor Application in Visual Studio Code.

 2. Open the required razor file.

-3. You can find the Syncfusion Blazor component with the various features by typing the word in the following format.
+3. The Syncfusion Blazor component can be found with the various features by typing the word in the following format.

     ```
     sf<Syncfusion component name>-<Syncfusion component feature>